deepakmotlani/Notes/Java-8/functional-interfaces.md

 We can also add default methods to Functional Interface.

 ## Lambda Expression
+This is a way of doing functional programming in java.
 Another benefit of using Funcational Interface is possibility to use Lambda Expressions to instantiate them.

 ```
 Runnable r = new Runnable() {